Jedidiah-Solomon/JedybrownFolio/README.md

 5. Snyk: Monitoring and fixing security vulnerabilities in project's dependencies.
 6. Codacy: Code quality automation tool that helps me track and enforce standards, ensuring consistency and identifying potential issues in codebases.
 7. Debugging: I utilize browser developer tools, VSCode, and Node.js debugging for efficient troubleshooting and issue resolution in code during development.
+8. Firebase Tools: Using Firebase CLI for deploying, debugging, and monitoring apps.

 ### Content Management Systems: